Surgery to Fix Openings in the Upper Lip and Roof of the Mouth (Cleft Lip, Cleft Palate Surgery) in Children: What to Expect

 -

-Skin glue, antibiotic ointment, or adhesive strips may be applied to the incisions.
+Skin glue, antibiotic ointment, or tape strips may be applied to the cuts.

 -

-A bandage (dressing) may be placed on the incisions.
+A bandage may be placed on the cuts.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.